ialmodovar/ORBayesTtest/README.md

 ## Introduction

-Shiny app for Bayesian hypothesis testing using intrinsic and the Berger Robust prior, and the effective sample size (TESS) Bayesian Information Criterion.
+Student's $ t$-test has been over 100 years since the discovery of one of the most fundamental statistical tests: Student's $ t$-test.
+This shiny app employs the objective and robust Bayesian approach for hypothesis testing for one-sample and two-sample mean comparisons for the assumption of equal variances.
 Bayes factor and posterior probabilities are reported.

 ## Installation